 5) specific provisions of the law of Ukraine to be reviewed for conformity to the Constitution of Ukraine, and particular provisions of the Constitution of Ukraine against which such law of Ukraine is to be reviewed for conformity;

 6) substantiation of alleged unconstitutionality of a law of Ukraine (specific provisions thereof), specifying those human rights safeguarded by the Constitution of Ukraine, which in the opinion of the subject of the right to constitutional complaint, have been violated by the application of such law;

 7) information regarding documents and materials referred to by the subject of the right to constitutional complaint, with copies of such documents and materials attached;

 8) list of the attached materials and documents.
-A copy of the final court judgment in the case of a subject of the right to constitutional complaint shall be duly certified by the adjudicating court.
+A copy of the final court decision in the case of a subject of the right to constitutional complaint shall be duly certified by the adjudicating court.

-V. According to Article 56 of the Law, the subject of the right to constitutional complaint shall be a person who considers that the law of Ukraine applied in the final court judgment in his or her case (specific provisions thereof) contradicts the Constitution of Ukraine.
+V. According to Article 56 of the Law, the subject of the right to constitutional complaint shall be a person who considers that the law of Ukraine applied in the final court decision in his or her case (specific provisions thereof) contradicts the Constitution of Ukraine.